More Modules and Libraries

 stands for structure, modules used to be called that in OCaml; view astruct

-as a synonym of a module.- Simple set example put in top-loop syntax:
+as a synonym of a module.- Here is a string set example put in top-loop syntax:

 open Core